rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 [Worker nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) run:

--_kubelets_, which is an agent that monitors the state of the node, ensuring your containers are healthy.
+- _Kubelets_: An agent that monitors the state of the node, ensuring your containers are healthy.
-- _workloads_, which are the containers and pods that hold your apps, as well as other types of deployments.
+- _Workloads_: The containers and pods that hold your apps, as well as other types of deployments.

 Worker nodes also run storage and networking drivers, and ingress controllers when required.
 You create as many worker nodes as needed for your workload needs.